-Scottish Rural Action
+Scottish Rural Parliament

 The creation of a Rural Parliament is a unique opportunity to enable a stronger, more coherent voice for Scotland?s rural communities.
 It is inspired by the successes of Rural Parliaments in other countries in Europe.

 A successful Scottish Rural Parliament must be firmly rooted in Scotland’s rural communities, developed by and for the people who live and work in rural Scotland.
 We are supported, but independent of, Scottish Government.

 A Rural Parliament is an event and a process that provides opportunities for people with an interest in rural communities to share ideas, consider issues and debate solutions.
 Rural Parliaments allow people and decision makers to work together on priority issues to develop new and creative solutions.
 They strengthen the voice of rural communities and help them to influence the decisions that affect them.
 Their success in Europe over the last 20 years has inspired us to initiate a Rural Parliament in Scotland.